 Firstly, our bodies respond to these triggers because they are filled with nerves.
 These ‘itching’ nerves are activated during times of an allergic reaction where our bodies release a protein called histamine.
 After that, this information is transferred to the brain via the spinal cord.
 The main purpose of a histamine caused inflammation on the skin is to help the body fight infections (for example, from bites or abrasions).
 Critically, multiple areas of the brain, including those that control emotional, sensory and motivational patterns, are activated by the itch sensation.
 In addition, the antihistamines the body products are designed to block the protein from telling the brain about the itch.
 In turn, this helps us to stop scratching.
 For millions of people around the world living with itchy skin conditions, this constant itching can be debilitating.

 Getting the right treatment

-The symptoms of food allergies and intolerances are wide and varied because people can have different reactions based on their genetic, biochemical, and metabolic make up.
-For example, two members of a family may have a common allergy to shellfish, but each person will have an individual response to the trigger food.
+The symptoms of food allergies and intolerances are wide and varied.
+Especially, because people can have different reactions based on their genetic, biochemical, and metabolic make up.
+For example, two members of a family may have a common allergy to shellfish.
+However, each person will have an individual response to the trigger food.

 Dr Rodney Ford, a pediatric gastroenterologist and allergist consultant internationally recognised as an expert on adverse food reactions, has complied a “Big List”.
 If you recognise any of these symptoms, he suggests that you could have a food allergy or intolerance.